 If you’re still looking for ways to use Halloween candy, here’s a pie to consider.
 Brownie Bottom Butterfinger Ice Cream Pie is an ice cream pie with a brownie crust.

 Because they blend well with ice cream and because Fuzz brought home a ton, I used Butterfingers; but just about any type of candy bar would work, and the ice cream flavor can be modified as well.

 What I like best about this pie is the crust.
 Instead of the usual crumb crust, this one is a thin layer of brownie baked directly in the pie dish.
-If you prefer a thicker crust, you can double it, but we wanted a higher ratio of ice cream, so I kept the brownie thin.
+If you prefer a thicker crust, you can double it.
+We wanted a higher ratio of ice cream, so I kept the brownie layer thin.
 For the ice cream, I used vanilla because the combination of vanilla, Butterfinger and caramel sounded good.
 However, if my family were more into banana, I might have tried banana flavored ice cream or maybe even pumpkin.
 In fact, I probably should have called this Brownie Bottom Mix and Match Ice Cream Pie because it can be made with so many variations.

 Brownie Bottom Butterfinger Ice Cream Pie

 - 2 1/2 tablespoons unsweetened cocoa powder I used Hershey’s Dark